How to stay safe while self-isolating, including advice on scams and abuse.

 However, if you need to you can still access these services without having a slot booked this way.

 If there is a medical emergency you should always call 999.

 Your GP surgery is still open and is able to provide care, so you shouldn't put off getting any help you need.
 Ring the surgery or visit their website for an appointment if you need to see the doctor.

-Your appointment may take place over the phone or by online video chat for the time being, but if you feel like you need a face-to-face appointment you’re able to request one.
-You shouldn't go to the surgery in person unless you're advised to do so.
+Your appointment may take place over the phone or by online video chat for the time being, but if you feel like you need a face-to-face appointment you can request one.
+Your GP may not want you to go to the surgery, unless you've been advised to do so.

 Throughout the pandemic, many people have had to have their health appointments over the phone or by video call.
 While this has worked well for some people, we know that many others have found this process difficult.